RoamGuru Roam Guru

 The International Slavery Museum on the third floor isn't easy viewing.
 It shouldn't be.
 Liverpool's wealth was built on the transatlantic slave trade, and this city doesn't shy away from that fact.
 Give yourself time.
 Give yourself silence.

-Afternoon: Tate Liverpool (Or: Modern Art in a Warehouse)
+Tate Liverpool: Modern Art in a Warehouse

 Location: Albert Dock, L3 4BB — 0151 702 7400